spewil/phd/notes/tiago_10_24.md

 review chunks
 organize these into the PDF document start writing simple bullets about each as we go, building up the document, like a lab notebook

+---

+what can I show tiago?
+- explain what an ideal trajectory is -- just the pure activation
+-